 More rings from the tombs in Pylos!
 The top two are both thought to represent goddesses, the second one shown on a mountaintop with birds.

-an article Arthur Evans published in 1901.
+Arthur Evans published in 1901.
 The one above shows an ancient design of two noble beasts and a pillar, the same design famously used over the gate of the citadel.

 A goddess and an armed male figure; a hero?